Toronto Snowmobile Accident Lawyer

 - Operation at nighttime with reduced visibility or inoperable taillights

 - Defective products causing catastrophic failure of equipment

-- Excessive speeds which reduce ability to control vehicle or engage in evasive maneuvers where necessary
+- Excessive speeds that reduce ability to control vehicle or engage in evasive maneuvers where necessary

 Because snowmobiles tend to be driven at relatively high rates of speed and often make sharp turns, it is no surprise that the sorts of injuries commonly suffered in subsequent accidents are often rather profound.